 They were the architects, in 2013, of the 10,000 sq. ft.
 HIVE makerspace at John F. Germany Library, the flagship of the Tampa-Hillsborough Public Library Cooperation (THPLC) .
 Developed in coordination with THPLC administrators, and the professional and dedicated partnership of Sumo Software and PLuGHiTz Corporation, the HIVE was the first large scale public library makerspace in the Tampa Bay area and was one of the largest in Florida, helping set other libraries on the path to public creative spaces.

-The Willinghams have worked with library systems across four counties now helping libraries create community focused spaces that meet the needs of patrons and neighborhoods.
-One of the most successful spaces they helped launch is the Foundry at the Land O’Lakes Public Library, which hosts a full scale woodworking machine shop, an arts facility and is home to the nation’s first FIRST Robotics Competition high school level robotics team.
+The Willinghams have worked with library systems across four counties now helping libraries create community-focused spaces that meet the needs of patrons and neighborhoods.
+One of the most successful spaces they helped launch is the Foundry at the Land O’Lakes Public Library, which hosts a full-scale woodworking machine shop, an arts facility that was home to the nation’s first FIRST Robotics Competition high school level robotics team, the Edgar Allan Ohms, which as of 2020, moved to AMRoC Fab Lab.

 A History of Expertise